danielodeyemi/danielodeyemi/README.md

 ### I am a bioinformatics scientist, molecular biologist, microbiologist and software developer focused on web application development.

-> Update as of January 2025: Currently looking for a full time job.

 ---

 - 🧑‍💻 I mostly use [Python](https://www.python.org) for data analysis and bioinformatics.